Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 October starts with the annual Sagicor Run/Ride for Life, a two-day event promoting health and fitness.

-October also hosts the Sun, Sea, and Slams Bridge Tournament and the Blowin’ in the Windies Youth Jazz Festival featuring bands from the UK, Caribbean, USA, and Canada.
+October also hosts the Sun, Sea, and Slams Bridge Tournament and the Blowin’ in the Windies Youth Jazz Festival, featuring bands from the UK, Caribbean, USA, and Canada.

-Towards the end of the month, there is the Barbados Music Festival, where rock, reggae, blues, and folk bands are flown in from the UK to perform with local Barbadian groups at various venues island.
+Towards the end of the month, there is the Barbados Music Festival, where rock, reggae, blues, and folk bands are flown in from the UK to perform with local Barbadian groups at various venues on the island.
 This then culminates with all bands playing at an all-day festival.

-The Barbados Food and Rum Festival will be held from Thursday, October 22nd to Sunday, October 25th, 2020.
+The Barbados Food and Rum Festival will be held from Thursday, October 22nd, to Sunday, October 25th, 2020.

 The month is rounded up with the Home Show held at Sir Erskine Lloyd Sandiford Centre, a showcase of all sorts of local products related to building, decorating, and maintaining a home.